Tag Archives: grief

 I wanted to celebrate her life when I journeyed back to help with her memorial.

 Once a plump woman, Grandma had lost so much weight in her final days.
 She had always loved a white Easter dress of mine and requested that we bury her in it.
-My dress fitted her perfectly then.
+My dress fit her perfectly then.
 I also asked that everyone wear white instead of the customary black garments at her funeral.

 In my mind’s eye, Grandma came to me.